-He glanced a header just wide, had a shot that ended up outside the post before making Cobh Goalkeeper Paul Keating produce a reflex save.
+He glanced a header just wide, had a shot that ended up outside the post, then made Cobh Goalkeeper Paul Keating produce a reflex save.

 The breakthrough for City came in the 27th minute when an unmarked Norman Fry headed a Jimmy Nodwell free kick past the Cobh goalkeeper to make it 1-0.

 It was 2-0 shortly after half time.
 Five minutes into the second half City brought on substitute Billy O’Sullivan.
-Sixty seconds later Paddy Hughes put O’Sullivan down the wing before cutting inside he curled a cross into the box that dropped over Keating in the Cobh goal and into the net.
+Sixty seconds later Paddy Hughes put O’Sullivan down the wing.
+He then cut inside before curling a cross into the box that dropped over Keating in the Cobh goal and into the net.

-City’s Liam Keane drilled a free kick against the butt of the upright but the game was to see no more goals.
+City’s Liam Keane drilled a free kick that hit the upright but the game was to see no more goals.

 The game described as “uncompromising” saw seven yellow cards issued.
 Four to Ramblers and Three to City.